-An audit was performed by McConnell & Jones, LLP, for the fiscal year ending June 30, 2023, and was conducted in accordance with auditing standards generally accepted in the United States of America.
+An audit was performed by Weaver for the fiscal year ending June 30, 2024, and was conducted in accordance with auditingstandards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 The Independent Auditors' Report is included in the financial section of this ACFR on page 12.
 The financial section also contains a management discussion and analysis report that provides a narrative introduction, overview and analysis of the financial statements which reflect Fund resources available for payment of benefits and other expenses.